MicrosoftDocs/cpp-docs/docs/intrinsics/cpuid-cpuidex.md

 ### Parameters

-[out] *cpuInfo*<br/>
+*cpuInfo*\
-An array of four integers that contains the information returned in EAX, EBX, ECX, and EDX about supported features of the CPU.
+[out] An array of four integers that contains the information returned in EAX, EBX, ECX, and EDX about supported features of the CPU.

-[in] *function_id*<br/>
+*function_id*\
-A code that specifies the information to retrieve, passed in EAX.
+[in] A code that specifies the information to retrieve, passed in EAX.

-[in] *subfunction_id*<br/>
+*subfunction_id*\
-An additional code that specifies information to retrieve, passed in ECX.
+[in] An additional code that specifies information to retrieve, passed in ECX.

 ## Requirements